Keyboard shortcuts

 Output:

-INFO tsp: did:web:did.teaspoon.world:user:example is verified and added to the wallet
+INFO tsp: did:web:did.teaspoon.world:endpoint:example is verified and added to the wallet

-The verify command also support the alias argument:
+The verify command also supports the alias argument:

 Send a message